willzjacobson/benchmarks/Readme.md

 # Synopsis

-Analytics code base for Project Nonantum.
+Benchmark code base.
 Provides benchmarks to help building managers and operators in decision making.

 Intended to provide: